ChandlerJayCalkins/ChandlerJayCalkins.github.io/wonkywizards.md

 			- Interactions (hitbox, physics, etc.)
 			- Stats (HP, cooldowns, etc.)

-- Emphasis of class was teamwork and learning how to actually work on a project in the industry
+- Emphasis of class was teamwork and learning how to work on an actual project in the industry

 - Project had strict rules about not doing other peoples' work for them